Georgia Labor Laws Guide

 Are 15-minute breaks required by law in Georgia?

 No, they are not.
-There is no state or federal law that requires employers to provide breaks.
+No state or federal law requires employers to provide breaks.
 Nonetheless, if an employer chooses to offer their employees short breaks of up to 20 minutes, they are considered compensable.

 How long can you work without a break in Georgia?

-There is no limit on how many hours an employee can work throughout the day in Georgia, as no state or federal law regulates this matter.
+In Georgia, there is no limit on how many hours an employee can work throughout the day, as no state or federal law regulates this matter.

 Is working 32 hours considered full-time in Georgia?